angular/angular/aio/content/guide/component/component-style.md

 <div class="alert is-critical">

-The Angular CLI requires that all linked style files must must be accessible on the same server.
+The Angular framework requires that all linked style files must be accessible on the same server.
 To learn more about linked files in an Angular project, see [Assets configuration][AioGuideWorkspaceConfigAssetsConfiguration].

-Specify the URI path value, relative to one of the following locations, in the `href` attribute of the `<link>` element tag.
+Specify the URI path value, relative to one of the following locations, in the `href` attribute of the `link` element tag.

 | Locations                     | Examples |
 |:---                           |:---      |
 | The Angular application root  | `/{path/to/file}.css`                                 |
 | The component TypeScript file | `./{path/to/file}.css` <br /> `../{path/to/file}.css` |

-After you add the styles file, the Angular CLI includes the stylesheet.
+After you add the styles file, the Angular framework adds the stylesheet.

 </div>